What Are Service Level Objectives (SLOs )?

 Essentially, SLOs represent a service’s performance or health.
 Paying close attention to SLOs allows organizations to proactively monitor and improve their systems and provide customers with the best possible experience.

 SLAs, short for service level agreements, guarantee a certain level of service.
-Vendors and their customers will sign a contract laying out their SLAs and often includes financial repercussions, termination rights, and other penalties if the service provider fails to meet the agreed-upon service levels.
+Vendors and their customers will sign a contract laying out their SLAs, which often include financial repercussions, termination rights, and other penalties if the service provider fails to meet the agreed-upon service levels.
 Most SLAs consist of many individual SLOs.
-By clearly outlining expectations and consequences, SLAs can ensure that service providers and their customers are on the same page, which can help build trust and accountability.
+By clearly outlining expectations and consequences, SLAs can ensure service providers and their customers are on the same page, which can help build trust and accountability.

 For example, if a company’s SLO for availability is 98.9% and the SLI measures 99.3%, it is exceeding its target for availability and meeting its SLO and SLA.
 On the other hand, if the SLI drops below the SLO threshold, such as 96.9%, the company needs to take action immediately to improve service performance and meet the required standards outlined in the SLO and SLA.
 Other common SLI examples include error rates, request latency rates, batch throughput, and resource utilization.